ibm-cloud-docs/vpc/backup_service_vpc_faq.md

 {: faq}
 {: #faq-baas-dr}

-Using the [backup service](/docs/vpc?topic=vpc-backup-service-about), you can regularly back up your volume data based on a schedule that you set up.
+Using the [backup service](/docs/vpc?topic=vpc-backup-service-about), you can regularly back up your data based on a schedule that you set up.
 You can create backup snapshots as frequently as 1 hour.
-You can also create copies of your backup snapshot in other regions.
+You can also create copies of your volume backup snapshot in other regions.
 However, the backup service does not provide continual backup with automatic failover.
 Restoring a volume from a backup or snapshot is a manual operation that takes time.
 If you require a higher level of service for automatic disaster recovery, see IBM's [Cloud disaster recovery solutions](https://www.ibm.com/cloud/disaster-recovery).

 ## How many copies of my backup can I create in other regions?
 {: faq}
 {: #faq-baas-cross-regional-limits}

-You can copy a backup snapshot from one region to another region, and later use that snapshot to restore a volume in the new region.
+You can copy a backup snapshot of a Block storage volume from one region to another region, and later use that snapshot to restore a volume in the new region.
 Only one copy of the backup snapshot can exist in each region.
 You can't create a copy of the backup snapshot in the source (local) region.

 ## What is a consistency group for backups?
 {: faq}